 “Go deaf” means to lose the ability to hear and become deaf.

 - Many old people go deaf.

-- I would like to go fishing this weekend.
+- We’re going to go fishing at the lake this weekend.

 Go insane (idiom)

 “Go insane” means to become mentally ill or lose one’s mind.

 - The stress of his job was so intense that he felt like he was going insane.

 “Go mad/angry” means to become extremely upset or lose one’s temper.

 - He went mad when he found out someone had stolen his car.